Is It Just Puppy Fat Or Is My Child Obese?

-Improving the diet: Eating more fruit and vegetables, cutting out sugary soft drinks, eating a healthy breakfast and not having high-calorie snacks like biscuits or crisps between meals.
+- Diet improvements: This involves eating more fruit and vegetables, cutting out sugary soft drinks, eating a healthy breakfast and not having high-calorie snacks like biscuits or crisps between meals.

-- Reilly, J. J., and J. Kelly.
+|3.||↑||Reilly, John J., and Joanna Kelly.
 “Long-term impact of overweight and obesity in childhood and adolescence on morbidity and premature mortality in adulthood: systematic review.”
-International journal of obesity 35.
-7 (2011): 891.|
+International journal of obesity 35, no. 7 (2011): 891.|